ApToX/Topics-in-Network-Security/README.md

-# Topics in Network Security - Email Server Antivirus
+# Email Server Antivirus
- Mini Project at BGU in Network Security.
+ The following project was implemnted during a "Mini" Project course at BGU in the subject of Network Security.

 ## Setup Instructions: